-Part of Fantagraphics' fabulous EC Library series, collecting and beautifully-presenting the best of Max and William Gaines' EC Comics, Bomb Run collects the 50s-era war comics of Kurtzman and Severin.
+Part of Fantagraphics' fabulous EC Comics Library series, collecting and beautifully-presenting the best of Max and William Gaines' EC Comics, Bomb Run gathers together the 50s-era war comics of Kurtzman and Severin.

 Harvey Kurtzman penned the stories, John Severin drew them, and Will Elder did the inking.
 If you're a fan of Mad magazine, you will likely recognize all three of those names.

-John Severin was a master at drawing in a very meticulous, detailed and old-school style, with beautiful depth and texture added in Elder's ink-work.
+John Severin was a master at drawing in a very meticulous, detailed, old-school style, with beautiful depth and texture added in Elder's ink-work.
 Severin was also known as being a stickler for historical accuracy, something that will be greatly appreciated by modern readers interested in history and historical wargaming.

 The stories are told in front of warfare backdrops from the Roman Empire to the American Revolution, the two World Wars, to the Korean conflict.
 There are 32 strips in all, along with biographical essays on Kurtzman, Severin, Elder, Bill Gaines and others associated with EC's war comics.

 Take a look at other beautiful paper books at Wink.
 And sign up for the Wink newsletter to get all the reviews and photos delivered once a week.